MianSaadTahir/Journey-Guide/README.md

 3. Run the `main.exe` file to launch the program.

 ## Documentation
-For a detailed overview of the project and its features, visit the [Documentation](./documentation/) or [Poster](./poster/) in the repository.
+For a detailed overview of the project and its features, visit the [Documentation](./documentation/) in the repository.

 ## Technologies Used
 - C++